acmei/Guide-for-Transplants/transplant_guide.md

     Not known for its food, but for its shows!
 Every Friday and Saturday Julia’s hosts Le Faux Show, a drag show of “outrageous celebrity impersonations.”
 Sunday brunch is taken over by a never-repeated drag show hosted by Kristie Champagne.

 **South Lake Union**
+Home of Amazon.
 Bro-town.
 Basically where the Amazon-ians go to breed.
 Feels like a Seattle neighborhood that was bleached years ago.

+**Lower Queen Anne**
+Quieter more chill area of Seattle, that's a little more pricey.
+Located right by Seattle Center (home of EMP Museum and the Space Needle).

 Getting Around